jhalvorson/halvorson-react/README.md

 - [ ] Add search to the blog
 - [ ] Add recent work
 - [ ] Add comments to blog posts

-A full write up will be on the (new) blog once the project is live.